 YAWI is committed to respecting human rights.
 Our motivation is deeply rooted in our core values.
 We promote a human rights-based approach to development and gender equality in our partnerships and work.
 In practice, this commitment means that YAWI and partners further human rights and gender equality by addressing barriers to poverty and injustice in context.

 How do we do this?.
-Supporting poor women to meaningfully and equally participate in decision-making processes, in their local levels.
-Sensitizing or engaging local government authorities and other actors, including businesses on their obligations and responsibilities to the groups with whom we work with.
+Supporting poor women to meaningfully and equally participate in decision-making processes, at their local levels.
+Sensitizing or engaging local government authorities and other actors, including businesses on their obligations and responsibilities to the groups with whom we work.

 Current project: Elewa haki (Know Your Right) program:

-The project purpose is to address issues of Gender based violence (GBV) which is the greatest source of gender inequality.
-Several components are used to reach out to women and girls The project educate and create awareness among women, girls and transgender people on human rights and provide channels for protecting and demanding justice where their rights have been violated.
-The main channel the project use to educate the aforesaid groups is through digital media organizations which will include; innovative Facebook TV, twitter handle, What App groups, recorded campaign videos, campaign arts and SMS messages.
+The project’s purpose is to address issues of Gender-based violence (GBV) which is the greatest source of gender inequality.
+Several components are used to reach out to women and girls The project educates and creates awareness among women, girls, and transgender people on human rights and provides channels for protecting and demanding justice where their rights have been violated.
+The main channel the project will use to educate the aforesaid groups is through digital media organizations which will include; innovative Facebook TV, Twitter handle, What App groups, recorded campaign videos, campaign arts, and SMS messages.
 In addition, using a mobile platform the project provides these groups with an anonymous reporting system to report any form of violence against them.